tardate/LittleArduinoProjects/Kinetics/HomopolarJouleThiefBlinky/README.md

 [MacroFab Design Contest: Blink an LED Sponsored by Mouser Electronics](https://macrofab.com/blog/macrofab-design-contest-blink-an-led-sponsored-by-mouser-electronics/).
 See the project I've submitted over on [hackaday.io](https://hackaday.io/project/160409).

+PS: This is cool!
+Got a mention on [MEP#133](https://macrofab.com/blog/mep-ep-133-tales-electrical-engineer-ideas-mechanical-design/)

 ## The Design

 Quite a simple arrangement of two subsystems: